shihyuntang/igrins_rv/docs/source/Setup Stellar Templates.md

 > These can generally be applied to stars of the same log(g) and a Teff within a few hundred K of the template.

-Call these templates via for example:
+Call these templates like, for example:
 ```shell
 (igrins_rv) ~$ python main_stepX.py [target name] -HorK H -t synthetic -temp 5000 -logg 4.5
 ```